alxhoff/TensorNAS/README.md

 # TensorNAS
-Network Architecture Search (NAS) for simple TensorFlow models aimed at TFLM (micro) applications
+Network Architecture Search (NAS) for simple TensorFlow models aimed at TFLM (micro) applications.
+This is modified read me.